 Associate Professor & Program coordinator of Hospitality and Tourism Program

 - Office Location:

-He received a Ph.D. in Hotel, Restaurant, and Institutional Management at Pennsylvania State University with the dissertation focus on international tourism demand forecasting.
+Dr. Choi received a Ph.D. in Hotel, Restaurant, and Institutional Management at Pennsylvania State University with the dissertation focused on international tourism demand forecasting.
 His main research areas include: tourism destination management & marketing, hospitality human resource management, tourism economics, and hospitality education.
 His work has been published in refereed academic journals such as International Journal of Hospitality Management, Tourism Management, Journal of Hospitality and Tourism Research, International Journal of Contemporary Hospitality Management, International Journal of Hospitality and Tourism Administration, Journal of Human Resources in Hospitality & Tourism.
-He has also served as an editorial reviewer for various academic journals, and has been involved in professional associations for many years.
+He has also served as an editorial reviewer for various academic journals, and has been involved in professional associations for many years

 Current Research Interest

-- Destination marketing: niche market analysis, destination image/brand
+- Tourism destination marketing: niche market analysis, destination image/brand

 - Ro, H., Choi, Y., & Olson, E. (2013).
 Service recovery evaluations: GLBT versus hetero customers.
 International Journal of Hospitality Management, 33, 366-375.

 - Kim, S. & Choi, Y. (2013).
 Hotel employees’ perception of green practices.
 International Journal of Hospitality and Tourism Administration, 14(2), 157-178.

 - Choi, Y., & Ro, H. (2012).
 An empirical study of hospitality management student attitudes toward group projects: Instructional factors and team problems.
 Journal of College Teaching & Learning, 9(4), 303-312.